 SAVINGS: $1,000 per year. $12,000 over ten years.

 Electric cars have fewer moving parts than an internal combustion vehicle.
-Think of the items that most commonly fail on cars, and you’ll find almost none of them on an electric car.
+Think of the items that most commonly fail on cars, and you’ll find almost none of them on an electric car but how much it costs?
 In my 24-years of driving I’ve had maintenance and repairs like:

 • Replace fuel pumps